Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

    consensus_fallback digest (labeled `consensus_fallback`, count 0).
 If export
    signatures cannot converge, export retries or expires according to transaction rules.

+   The bounded fallback rule is not permission for local shortcuts to decide ledger output.
+"Cannot establish" means the accepted-hash gate did not produce usable material before its bounded deadline; it does not mean one node locally under-observed proposers or peers while proofed/quorum material was already available.

 3. Safety is in validation; extension logic is deliberation.